lsu-ddem/intro-to-esports/content/5-Digital Literacy/1_Lesson_1/_index.en.md

 	-   Concept of at-will employment, states which implement at-will employment, and the relationship and affect content posted online may have with an at-will employment

 	-   Real life examples in which subjectively or objectively inappropriate or compromising content posted on social media damaged someone’s digital identity and had real-life repercussions.

-		- These examples serve as encouragement for students to reconsider the types of content they post to social media, and the ways those posts can be damaging in the long run
+		- These examples serve as encouragement for students to reconsider the types of content they post to social media, and the ways those posts can be damaging in the long run.

 			1. Discuss the content of [this article](http://www.cbc.ca/news/business/cp-rail-stephanie-katelnikoff-facebook-1.4498140) which discusses a train conductor who was fired from her company after posting modeling pictures on her facebook.
 Students should offer their opinion on the situation, justifying their defense of either the woman or the company, and/or offering solutions to prevent or solve a similar situation in the future.